nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **Access rights:** [Security Officer](#xroad-security-officer), [System Administrator](#xroad-system-administrator)

-_To change the security server’s internal TLS key and certificate_, follow these steps.
+_To change the security server's internal TLS key and certificate_, follow these steps.

 1. On the **Navigation tabs**, select **Keys and Certificates